Kim Ha-neul

 Kim Ha-neul (Korean: 김하늘; born February 21, 1978) is a South Korean actress.
-After starting her career as a model, she rose to fame by starring in romantic-comedy films My Tutor Friend (2003) and Too Beautiful to Lie (2004) and the action-comedy film My Girlfriend Is an Agent (2009).
+After starting her career as a model, she rose to fame by starring in the films Ditto (2000), My Tutor Friend (2003), Too Beautiful to Lie (2004), and My Girlfriend Is an Agent (2009).
 In 2011, Kim won Best Actress at the 48th Grand Bell Awards and the 32nd Blue Dragon Film Awards for her performance in the serial killer thriller Blind.
-Her television work includes romance series Romance (2002) and A Gentleman's Dignity (2012), On Air (2008), the melodrama On the Way to the Airport (2016) and the drama fantasy 18 Again (2020), a Korean version of 17 Again led by Zac Efron.
+Her television work includes Romance (2002), On Air (2008), A Gentleman's Dignity (2012), and 18 Again (2020).

+She is recognized for her roles in both film and television, particularly in "romantic comedies".
+Kim Ha-neul has received awards at both the SBS Drama Awards and the Grand Bell Awards.
+In addition to her acting career, she also enjoys a strong following in China.

 Early and personal life

 Kim Ha-neul was born on February 21, 1978, in Seoul, South Korea.
-Her given name "Ha-neul" means “sky” in Korean.
+Her given name "Ha-neul" means "sky" in Korean.
 Her immediate family consists of her parents and one younger brother.
 She attended the Seoul Institute of the Arts.